bringing engaging, educational and accessible opportunities to people throughout our region.

 Together, our goats and staff partner with visitors of all ages and abilities to provide opportunities to learn about cherishing the natural world around us, even in the city.
 Educational programming explores agricultural and environmental topics as well as history and social justice - just check out who our goats are named after!

 Educational Partnerships including

 Individual animal assisted therapy with licensed therapists.

 Our specially trained goats are full of big personalities with insatiable appetites for both weeds and snuggles.
-Whether it’s animal assisted therapy, goat yoga, or corporate team building, our goats enjoy being the spotlight of special events of all kinds.
+Whether it’s animal assisted therapy, community events or corporate team building, our goats are ambassadors at special events of all kinds.
 We are happy to work with you and love finding creative opportunities to connect our goats with the greater world, for the greater good.

 PGP offers experiences with corporate teams to come together for a fun and meaningful day of farm work and caring for the goats.

 Guided walks with a halter led goat of your choice through the beautiful arboretum’s historic land which includes one of the only urban meadows in the city.